Frechmatz/cl-synthesizer/README.md

 **cl-synthesizer-modules-multiple:multiple** name environment &key output-count

 Creates a Multiple module.
-A multiple mirrors one input to n outputs.
+A multiple passes the value of exactly one input socket to as many output sockets as defined by output-count.
 The function has the following arguments:

 *   name Name of the module.
 *   environment The synthesizer environment.
-*   :output-count The number of outputs.
+*   :output-count The number of output sockets.

 The module has the following inputs:

-*   :input The input signal to be mirrored to the outputs.
+*   :input The input signal to be passed to the outputs.

-The module has outputs :output-1 ... :output-n.
+The module has the following outputs:

+*   :output-1 ... :output-n.
+Where n is the output-count.

 * * *